Synss/python-mbedtls/README.rst

 The hashing module is wrapped, which provides message, file, and HMAC with the following algorithms: MD5, SHA-1, SHA-2, and RIPEMD-160.

+The API follows the recommendations from PEP 452.

 Symmetric cipher module (`cipher.h`)
 ------------------------------------